omeredizaydin/library-management/README.md

 ![image](https://github.com/user-attachments/assets/93fa4ba3-74cf-4371-ab49-ca83a59508d3)

 ## Database Design
 **I choose simplicity over complexity.
-I could have created tables for role,author,category, history so on and so forth.
+I could have created tables for role,author, history so on and so forth.
 However, instead of making it full of table hell I chose to keep it simple as much as I can.**
 ![image](https://github.com/user-attachments/assets/08e021c3-ef9d-400d-8c3c-9b950741a338)

 ## If you cannot run the project with docker-compose up, you'd better check your db configuration in docker-compose.yaml file and edit it.